 Through Jan.
 20

-For a few holiday chuckles, stop by Goodnights Comedy Club for hysterical stand-up performances by comedians Clayton English (12/20-22), or Alonzo Bodden (12/28-30), both former champions of NBC’s Last Comic Standing.
+For a few holiday chuckles, stop by Goodnights Comedy Club for hysterical stand-up performances by comedian Jon Reep, a former champion of NBC’s Last Comic Standing.

 Ready to take in a show or hit the dance floor?
 A few of our top picks for Christmas week include:

 - Sidecar Social Club (12/23)